LoNLI: An Extensible Framework for Testing Diverse Logical Reasoning Capabilities for NLI: LoNLI: Observations and Analysis

 \subsection{Effect of Existing Resources}

-From Tab.~\ref{tab:acc_aggregate}, we observed that current SOTA models perform poorly on \textsc{LoNLI}, and found certain capabilities compratively \textit{harder}.
+From Tab.~\ref{tab:app:accuracy_all}, we observed that current SOTA models perform poorly on \textsc{LoNLI}, and found certain capabilities compratively \textit{harder}.
 Venturing further to assess the \textit{hardness}, we examine whether further finetuning on specific existing datasets can help.
 We select two capability-aware resources, CLCD (aimed at \textit{connectives}), and \textsc{ImpPres} (aimed at \textsc{Pragmatics}), and an adversarial resource ANLI.
-We use MNLI trained BERT and RoBERTa, and further train them on the three resources (hyperparameters in Appendix).
-Fig.~\ref{fig:heatmap_existing_resources} summarizes the capability-wise accuracy of the six variants on selected capabilities of interest. \\
+We use MNLI-trained BERT and RoBERTa, and further train them on the three resources.